Ossified stylohyoid ligament

 Bilateral partially ossified stylohyoid ligament: incidental finding, asymptomatic.
 However, when symptomatic, known as the Eagle syndrome.

 The normal length of the styloid process is about 2.5 cm, while an elongated styloid process is over 2.5 cm to 3 cm in length.
-The aetiology of this stylohyoid ligament calcification is unclear.
+The etiology of this stylohyoid ligament calcification is unclear.

 However asymptomatic in this patient, Eagle syndrome can cause a combination of symtoms due to compression of cranial nerves (V, VII, IX, X) and the carotid artery; such as facial pain, dysphagia, tinnitus, syncope, carotidynia etc.